Trendy Handbags For Mom That Won't Break The Bank

 & Other Stories Braided Leather Half Moon Crossbody Bag

-Bottega Veneta’s signature braided leather technique is anything but new to the brand, but after their revival last year, other fashion houses can agree the look is worth exploring.
-Intricate enough to revamp the classic black crossbody, but subtle enough to go with just about anything.
+Bottega Veneta’s signature braided leather technique is anything but new to the brand, but after the revival last year, other fashion houses can agree the look is worth exploring.
+It's intricate enough to revamp the classic black crossbody, but subtle enough to go with just about anything.

 02